nanaijoel/ObjectDetection_SE_PR1/README.md

     - The detection algorithm could be further optimized for better accuracy and performance.
     - The color recognition could be expanded to include more color ranges.
-    - The data_log.csv could log only shapes that are recognized over a period of time to filter random detections
+    - Color recognition could be implemented dynamically.
+At the moment, you have to adjust the values of the parameters according to the current lighting conditions.